51Degrees/specifications/pipeline-specification/features/data-updates.md

 ### Memory data source

-In some cases, to provide for fully disk-less operation, it may be desirable for an Aspect Engine to obtain its data as a memory buffer on start-up and on refresh.
+In some cases, to provide for fully disk-less operation, it might be desirable for an Aspect Engine to obtain its data as a memory buffer on start-up and on refresh.